GLib.PatternSpec¶

 - Returns:

-if string matches self- Return type:
+Trueif string matches self- Return type:

-Matches a string against a compiled pattern.
 Passing the correct length of the string given is mandatory.
 The reversed string can be omitted by passing

-Note also that the reverse of a UTF-8 encoded string can in general not be obtained by
+Note also that the reverse of a UTF-8 encoded string can in general not be obtained by [func`GLib`.strreverse].
+This works only if the string does not contain any multibyte characters.
+GLib offers the [func`GLib`.utf8_strreverse] function to reverse UTF-8 encoded strings.

 - match_string(string)[source]¶